 © Santa Cruz de Tenerife

-The general belief is that Carnival originated from a Roman celebration and that it extended throughout Europe during the Middle Ages.
+The general belief is that Carnival originated from a Roman celebration, and that it extended throughout Europe during the Middle Ages.
 Back in a time when moral and food restrictions were imposed on followers during Lent, parties where people ate and drank without control took place, apparently as a farewell before the start of the fasting and abstinence period.
-Although some people and authorities throughout history have tried to stop and ban Carnival celebrations altogether, the festivities have survived and even grow in popularity.
+Although some people and authorities throughout history have tried to stop and ban Carnival Spain celebrations altogether, the festivities have survived and even grow in popularity.